 The sitting room has comfortable sofas and chairs with handmade cushion covers.
 TV with Freeview and a DVD player.
 Open plan dining area with dining table and chairs and a very efficient "wood pellet" stove which ensures the cottage is always warm and cosy for guests.

 A utility room with an extra sink and good drying space for coats, boots and wellies.
-A back door leading out to the enclosed "picture book" gardens with garden table and chairs to sit and enjoy this beautiful scene and a children's play area.
+A back door leading out to the enclosed "picture book" gardens with garden table and chairs to sit and enjoy this beautiful scene.

 A downstairs shower room: With shower, handbasin and toilet.